hmcts/design-system/app/views/content/hmcts-a-z/README.md

 ### Hearing

 Explanation:
-A court hearing, where a case is heard by a judge
+A court or tribunal hearing where a case is heard by a judge, or a panel.

 For citizens use:
+Where a case is heard by a judge.
-Where a case is heard by a judge
+Where a case is heard by a tribunal.

 ### High Court judge